 Books inspired by WORLD WATER DAY!

-1. Autumn Pelletier Water Warrior, Carole Lindstrom
+- Autumn Pelletier Water Warrior, Carole Lindstrom [need to add link]

-2. We are water protectors,Carole Lindstrom
+- We are water protectors,Carole Lindstrom

-3. iʔ siwɬkw nkwancinəm k̕əl suliʔ / The Water Sings to Suli?
+- iʔ siwɬkw nkwancinəm k̕əl suliʔ / The Water Sings to Suli?
 Harron Hall

-4. Cloud Walker, Robert Lucky Budd and Roy Henry Vickers
+- Cloud Walker, Robert Lucky Budd and Roy Henry Vickers

-5. On the Arctic Shoreline, Illustrator: Lenny Lishchenko
+- On the Arctic Shoreline, Illustrator: Lenny Lishchenko

 Cultural Calendar Programming:

-Following the water theme of March, creating learning opportunities about the importance of water, what is water?
+The water theme of March creates learning opportunities about the importance of water, what is water?

 Using water as a calming tool and sensory experience, we can also share cultural water stories and songs.
 Elders and Knowledge Keepers could be invited to share teachings.
 Towards the end of the month, hosting a Spring Equinox celebration is a welcome the start to the season, and an opportunity to send teachings home with families.

-Art Centre:
+Art Centre

 Featuring water in different art activities invites explorations of the different properties water holds.

-Ideas: ice cubes and tempera paint, oil and water painting, rainbow water eyedropper painting, tissue paper and water art, saltwater painting.
+Ideas: Ice cubes and tempera paint, oil and water painting, rainbow water eyedropper painting, tissue paper and water art, saltwater painting.
 Continue to take art outdoors: watercolor palettes and easels, food coloring water and spray bottles, large paintbrushes and warm water.

 Craft: